joschbo/messagedecor/README.md

 The original text remains unchanged—only the formatting is adjusted to make your messages clearer and more engaging.
 Perfect for businesses, announcements, and marketing messages! 🚀

-## Technologies used
+### Technologies used
-- Typescript
+ ✅Typescript
-- React
+ ✅React
-- AntDesign
+ ✅AntDesign
-- LangChain
+ ✅LangChain
-- Vite
+ ✅Vite
-- ExpressJS
+ ✅ExpressJS